theHostileNegotiator/KWBandage/PatchNotes.md

 	* Removed Upgrade
 5. Unit would not be upgraded with Tiberium Infusion in an Upgraded Strike Force in Global Conquest
 	* Added Upgrade_TiberiumInfusion in WorldMapArmoryUpgradesAllowed
+6. Upgrade sound effect is applied to infantry members instead of the squad
+	* Removed upgrade sound effect from members to the squad units
 #### Black Disciple
 1. Black Disciple can be upgraded with Purifying Flame.
 This is an issue as it would mean that Confessor Cabals have access to 3 Tech Upgrades (Charged Particle Beams + Black Disciples) where the max is 2
 	* Remove Purifying Flame upgrade to Black Disciples to ensure max tech upgrade of 2